Sight-reading drills, daily · now on iOS

 HOW IT WORKS

-A single note lands on the treble staff, the same place it would sit in real sheet music.
+A note to name, an interval to judge, a key signature to spot, right on the staff, where it sits in real music.
 No warm-up, no menu.

-Tap the letter, press a key, or play it on a MIDI keyboard.
+Tap the answer, type it, or play it on a MIDI keyboard if you have one, all score the same way.
 The clock is running, so you answer on instinct, not by counting up from middle C.

-Clef tracks exactly which notes trip you up and brings them back before you forget them.
+Clef tracks exactly which items trip you up, notes, intervals, keys, and brings them back before you forget them.
 Spaced repetition, not blind repetition.

 ON iOS